CityOfPhiladelphia/phl-airport-data/README.md

 #PHL Flight Information API [beta]

 A REST and WebSocket API for flight information from the Philadelphia Airport.
 For usage example, see the [docs](https://github.com/CityOfPhiladelphia/phl-airport-data/wiki).
-Note - this service is currently in beta and is not yet suitable for production applications.